 Please apply for a CCAST account if you have not already done so.
 A link to the online application form is available on the CCAST website.

-2.2 Connecting to the Thunder cluster
+2.2 Connecting to CCAST's HPC clusters

 From a Windows computer: PuTTY

 , a free SSH and telnet client, should be used.
 Download and install it, then double-click to open the application.
 In the "Host Name (or IP

 address)" field, enter the hostname: thunder.ccast.ndsu.edu

 (for Thunder Prime).
 Select (or leave) 22 for "Port" and SSH for

 "Connection type".
 Click "Open", you will be asked to enter your username and password.